-The community is invited to hear Dr. Gary Asher presents “Integrative Medicine: Is taking supplements worthwhile,” a Lunch and Learn workshop, from 12 - 1 p.m. on Friday, Oct.
-11th at Pardee Hospital, located on 800 North Justice Street in Hendersonville.
+The community is invited to hear Dr. Stephen Moll present "Blood Clots (DVT & PE): Risk, Factors and Treatment," a Lunch and Learn workshop, from 12 - 1 p.m. on Friday, June 20, at Pardee Hospital, located at 800 North Justice Street in Hendersonville.

 This free community event will be located in the Video Conference Room on the ground floor of Pardee Hospital.
 Directional signs will be posted at the main entrance as well as the parking garage.
 A complimentary light lunch will be provided.

 For more information or to register, please call (828) 696-1341.
 Seating is limited and registration is requested by 4:30 p.m. on June 17.

 The Comprehensive Cancer Center at Pardee offers the latest cancer treatment technology available today while focusing on a commitment to patient-centered care.
 This is done by providing compassionate care for all patients and their families.
 Their efforts are focused on research, providing quality care close to home, education and offering cancer screenings throughout the community.
 The mission of the Comprehensive Cancer Center at Pardee is to support the National Cancer Institute's goal to ultimately eliminate suffering and death due to cancer in Henderson County and western North Carolina.

 The UNC Cancer Network seeks to improve cancer care and support across the state of North Carolina through the integration of cancer support programs.
 These programs include telemedicine, patient navigation and clinical research.
 Our affiliation with the Comprehensive Cancer Center at Pardee allows the community to receive world class cancer care right here in Henderson County.

 Pardee Hospital has received a top grade for its commitment to protecting patients from accidents, errors, injuries and infections.
 The Leapfrog Group awarded Pardee an "A" in its spring 2014 Hospital Safety Score.